+ARD • Student texts. ts will expand their working vocabularies to effectively communicate and understand OAS STANDARD g-Students will expand academic, domain-appropriate, grade-level vocabularies a reading, word study, and class discussion.
+OAS : -Students will apply knowledge of vocabularies to communicate by using descriptive, ic, and domain-appropriate abstract and concrete words in their writing.
 8.4.R.1 Students will increase knowledge of academic, domain-appropriate, grade-level vocabulary to infer meaning of grade-level text.

-- 8.4.R.2 Students will use word parts (e.g., affixes, Greek and Latin roots, stems) to define and determine the meaning of increasingly complex words. - 8.4.R.3 Students will use context clues to determine or clarify the meaning of words or distinguish among multiple-meaning words. - 8.4.R.4 Students will infer the relationships among words with multiple meanings and recognize the connotation and denotation of words. - 8.4.R.5 Students will use a dictionary, glossary, or a thesaurus (print and / or electronic) to determine or clarify the meanings, syllabication, pronunciation, synonyms, and parts of speech of words. - 8.4.W.1 Students will use domain-appropriate vocabulary to communicate ideas in writing clearly. - 8.4.W.2 Students will select appropriate language to create a specific effect according to purpose in writing.

-• Items will require students to demonstrate their understanding of domain-appropriate and grade-level vocabulary in complex texts and to apply their vocabulary skills in their independent writing.

-• Students will be asked to demonstrate this ability based on a reading selection followed by multiple-choice items.

-- The reading selections will be on grade level and may be any one of the following types: informational/expository, narrative, or poetry. - Words being tested will be at grade level. - Vocabulary test items will contain context clues.
-Vocabulary test items will include inferential questions.

-Incorrect answer choices will be plausible, yet incorrect, and may include incorrect meanings of words.
+8.4.R.2 Students will use word parts (e.g., affixes, Greek and Latin roots, stems) to define and determine the meaning of increasingly complex words.
+IVES 8.4.R.3 Students will use context clues to determine or clarify the meaning of words or distinguish among multiple-meaning words. злест 8.4.R.4 Students will infer the relationships among words with multiple meanings and recognize the connotation and denotation of words.
+OAS OBJECTIVES 8.4.R.5 Students will use a dictionary, glossary, or a thesaurus (print and/or electronic) to determine or clarify the meanings, syllabication, pronunciation, synonyms, and parts of speech of words.
+8.4.W.1 Students will use domain-appropriate vocabulary to communicate ideas in writing clearly.
+8.4.W.2 Students will select appropriate language to create a specific effect according to purpose in writing.
+Emphasis: • Items will require students to demonstrate their understanding of domain-appropriate and grade-level vocabulary in complex texts and to apply their vocabulary skills in their independent writing.
+NS Format: ICATIO • Stu idents will be asked to demonstrate this ability based on a reading selection followed multiple-choice items. Ξ Content Limits: ITEM SPECIFICATIONS The reading selections will be on grade level and may be any one of the following types: informational/expository, narrative, or poetry.
+Words being tested will be at grade level.
+ITEI • Vo cabulary test items will contain context clues.
+Vocabulary test items will include erential questions.
+Distractor Domain: • Incorrect answer choices will be plausible, yet incorrect, and may include incorrect meanings of words.